 Considering the outlook for the global economy and domestic economic conditions, the ongoing implementation of policies and reforms, and favourable weather, growth in Mainland Tanzania is projected at 5.2 percent in the first quarter of 2024.
-The ongoing adequate rainfall in many parts of the country is expected to provide impetus to the growth projection.
+In addition, on balance, the ongoing rains will contribute positively to output growth.
+Concerns about power outages are fading due to ongoing rains in most parts of the country.
+There is also the prospect of increasing electricity generation from the Julius Nyerere Hydro Power Plant and other sources during the first half of 2024.
 Inflation is forecast to remain low and stable, at around 3.2 percent, below the target of 5 percent.
 Food inflation is projected to be low, driven by adequate domestic food supply.
 The exchange rate is also expected to remain stable, depreciating moderately during the quarter.
 The risks to output and inflation projections are mainly the ongoing geopolitical tension, OPEC+ decision about oil production, and monetary policy stance in advanced economies.